New South Wales Consolidated Acts

 (b) an eligible Magistrate in the case of an application for a surveillance device warrant authorising the use of a tracking device only.

-(a) the immediate use of a surveillance device is necessary for a purpose referred to in subsection (1) (c), and
+(a) the immediate use of a surveillance device is necessary for a purpose referred to in subsection (1)(c) or (1A)(c), and

-(5) If subsection (4) applies, the applicant must:
+(5) If subsection (4) applies, the applicant must--

-(a) provide as much information as the eligible Judge or eligible Magistrate considers is reasonably practicable in the circumstances, and
+(a) provide the eligible Judge or eligible Magistrate with any information the eligible Judge or eligible Magistrate considers is reasonably practicable in the circumstances, and

 (6) An application for a warrant is not to be heard in open court.